iamvery/testing-workshop/doc/WORKSHOP.md

  end
 ```

 This isolates your app code from direct reference to the 3rd party.
 In fact, `WebPage` itself has the _only_ reference to `OpenGraph` in your code.
+This isolation is tremendously useful.
+Imagine creating a wrapper for processing payments with [Stripe](https://stripe.com/).
+If later you decide to change payment processing to [Braintree](https://www.braintreepayments.com/), the entirety of the change is isolated to the implementation of your wrapper!

 ---